jingkaih/EE599Proj/README.md

-Run

-"npm install"

-in command line, wait a few seconds until all modules are installed, and then go to path:

-"node_modules\google-translate-api"

-and open

-"index.js"

-use "ctrl+f" find "client", change its value from "t" to "gtx", then save.

-Do not remove the backend/unzipped_rslt directory!

 # Description of the project
 This is an online batch translator, it allows user to upload a *.zip* file that includes *.txt* message in foreign languages and a *MAP.JSON* file which specifies the language that understandable to user.
 Online batch translator will do its job and return a *.zip* file.
 # Things to do before run the code